ibmresilient/resilient-community-apps/fn_risk_fabric/README.md

 # Risk Fabric Function Integration

+The Risk Fabric integration with the Resilient platform allows for the querying of risk ratings for artifacts such as IP addresses, computer endpoints, and users.
+Risk models, event scenarios, and action plans can be pulled into Resilient and created as incidents, and then fully mitigated or classified.

 This package provides several functional integrations with Resilient and example workflows:
 * Get Host, User, and IP Risk Information
 * Get Action Plans